 It’s one of the coolest things to see.
 Your snake strikes at something with its mouth, maybe it’s the glass or prey.
 But too much striking shows your snake feels threatened.

-If it strikes at you whenever you are near the tank or trying to handle your pet, then it is definitely not feeling comfortable.
+If it strikes at you whenever you are near the

 If a snake hisses constantly, then it’s trying to warn you to stay away.
 A quiet snake is often a happy one.